richard-llmnn/Simple-PDF/README.md

 # Simple-PDF
 > Simple-PDF provides an easy and secure way to manage PDF files directly in your browser.
-> You can merge PDF files, reorder pages and insert images on any device.
+> You can merge PDF files, reorder and resize pages, insert images on any device in 5 languages.

-Use it here now: [https://richard-llmnn.github.io/Simple-PDF](https://richard-llmnn.github.io/Simple-PDF)
+Use it here now in English, German, French, Russian or Chinese: [https://richard-llmnn.github.io/Simple-PDF](https://richard-llmnn.github.io/Simple-PDF)

 ![](docu/example.gif)